seeker142/seeker142.github.io/_posts/Honzuki/2022-11-22-honzukimanga_p3v02.markdown

 I looked at Elvira's whole body from top to bottom, her jet-black eyes twinkling, but there was no change that I could see at first glance.
 I blinked at her, too.

-「Karstedt-sama, if you have a sudden change of plans, you should send an Ordonanz.」
+「Karstedt-sama, if you have a sudden change of plans, you should send an Ordonnanz.」

 I looked at Elvira, who pointed out that I had forgotten to contact her, and I realized the state of affairs Florenzia-sama was worried about.